huangchong9004/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm
-Codes for data structure and algorithm courses.
+Codes for data structure and algorithm course.